keetonian/AgCubio/AgCubio/Project1/Resources/README.txt

 	Split cubes and cubes of other players not always drawn correctly, may overlap food (offset too far down and to the right) Sometimes get a big red X through screen, not sure what that error means (very rare) Sometimes get a disposed object exception that the server thread can’t access the socket after a player restarts a game after he dies.
+		This error only happens when we don't expect it to, but the code works fine if it is run again after that.
+We are working on fixing it.
 	JSON parse errors after a player dies: Sometimes happens, but hasn't for a while.
 Perhaps we fixed the bug.